-Application Relay Type Option Bus Voltage 3 Pickup Setting Criteria Elements that Phase directional time overcurrent relay or Phase directional overcurrent supervisory elements (67) associated with 16a 0.85 per unit of the line nominal voltage The overcurrent element shall be set greater than 115% of the calculated current derived from: (1) Real Power output - 100% of the aggregate generation gross MW reported to the Transmission Planner, and (2) Reactive Power output - 120% of the aggregate generation MW value, derived from the generator nameplate MVA rating at rated power factor connect a GSU transformer to the current-based, OR transformer to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant connected to synchronous generators GSU If the relay is installed on the generator-side of the GSU transformer use Option 9 16b Simulated line voltage coincident with the highest Reactive Power output achieved during field-forcing in response to a 0.85 per unit nominal voltage on the high-side terminals of the generator step-up transformer prior to field-forcing The overcurrent element shall be set greater than 115% of the calculated current derived from: (1) Real Power output - 100% of the aggregate generation gross MW reported to the Transmission Planner, and (2) Reactive Power output -100% of the aggregate generation maximum gross Mvar output during field-forcing as determined by simulation
+Application Relay Type Option Bus Voltage 4 Pickup Setting Criteria Phase directional overcurrent supervisory element (67) - associated with current-based, communication- assisted schemes where the scheme is 16a 0.85 per unit of the line nominal voltage The overcurrent element shall be set greater than 115% of the calculated current derived from: (1) Real Power output - 100% of the aggregate generation gross MW reported to the Transmission Planner, and (2) Reactive Power output - 120% of the aggregate generation MW value, derived from the generator nameplate MVA rating a rated power factor Elements that capable of tripping OR connect the GSU transformer(s) to the Transmission system that are used exclusively to export energy directly from a BES generating unit or generating plant.
+Elements may also supply generating plant load. - connected to synchronous generators 16b Simulated line voltage coincident with the highest Reactive Power output achieved during field-forcing in response to a 0.85 per unit nominal voltage on the high-side terminals of the generator step-up transformer prior to field-forcing The overcurrent element shall be set greater than 115% of the calculated current derived from: (1) Real Power output - 100% of the aggregate generation gros MW reported to the Transmission Planner, and (2) Reactive Power output -100% of the aggregate generation maximum gross Mvar output during field-forcing as determined by simulation